Lesser prairie-chicken: Threatened and endangered species listings

+On March 27, 2014, the lesser prairie-chicken was listed as threatened under the Endangered Species Act but the listing was vacated in 2015 following a legal challenge.
+On June 1, 2021, the US Fish and Wildlife Service (USFWS) proposed splitting the species into two segments.
+The northern one, covering Oklahoma, Colorado, Kansas, and a portion of Texas, would be listed as threatened, and the southern one, covering New Mexico and a portion of Texas, as endangered.
+On November 17, 2022, the USFWS published a final rule listing the Southern Distinct Population Segment (DPS) of the lesser prairie-chicken as endangered and the Northern DPS as threatened.
+Implementation of the rule was delayed, and it took effect on March 27, 2023.

 In 2015, Senator Jerry Moran (R-Kan) introduced an amendment to legislation authorizing construction of the Keystone XL Pipeline that would overturn the listing.
 He disputed the listing as, "... another example of unnecessary intrusion into private lives and businesses by the federal government."
 His action was supported by the American Energy Alliance and opposed by the League of Conservation Voters.

 When the Senate voted on the Keystone bill, it did not get the 60 votes in favor that was required to pass.
 It got only 53 Republican and one Democratic Senator to vote in favor.

-The United States Department of the Interior proposed creating a Lesser Prairie Chicken Preserve as a national monument, but action was never taken action on the proposal.
+The United States Department of the Interior proposed creating a lesser prairie-chicken preserve as a national monument, but action was never taken action on the proposal.